sawankh/MMOTracker/README.md

 * *MongoDB* - <a href="http://www.mongodb.org/downloads">Download</a> and Install mongodb - <a href="http://docs.mongodb.org/manual">Checkout their manual</a> if you're just starting.
 * *Python* - <a href="https://www.python.org">Download</a> and Install Python.
 * *Git* - Get git using a package manager or <a href="http://git-scm.com/downloads">download</a> it.
+* Install all the packages in the file *packages.txt*